 - locals drive or huge pickups and jeeps, or motorbikes

-- very dusty
+- the town and its surroundings are very dusty

 - many cows and horses around the road

 - you can easily hitchhike here, it’s safe